 The Bold Ones was notable for being a socially conscious series that confronted controversial issues (especially in The Protectors and The Senator) when most series of the time focused on escapism.
 The shows were highly influential, laying the groundwork for other popular procedural dramas such as ER, Law & Order, and The West Wing.

-Tropes Associated With The Bold Ones Include:
+Tropes associated with The Bold Ones include:

 - Category Traitor: Leslie Washburne is accused of being this by the local African American community in The Protectors.

-- Jerkass Has a Point: In the episode of The Senator "Power Play", Stowe objects to party leadership intending to endorce for a special congressional election a wealthy donor who otherwise has no political experience.
+- Jerkass Has a Point: In the episode of The Senator "Power Play", Stowe objects to party leadership intending to endorse for a special congressional election a wealthy donor who otherwise has no political experience.
 When Stowe accuses the party leader of cronyism, he points out that Stowe only has his own seat because his father, who had served in the Senate before him, had retired.